- Home

 A straight line that passes through the origin, representing a proportional relationship of the form y = kx with constant ratio k.

-Why is Proportional Line important?
+What is the Proportional Line formula?

 Prerequisites